Wax Dey: Early life & career

+In December 2015, he released the Yemi Alade assisted "Saka Makossa" (Dance Makossa) which pays tribute to the Makossa music genre.
+Wax Dey is also the Producer and main actor of the Cameroonian reality TV contest, Number One Girl, which airs on Equinox TV.

-He became a LuquLuqu Ambassador to the UN in Africa 2017.
+He became a, LuquLuqu Ambassador to the UN in Africa 2017.

 In June 2020, Nde Ndifonka released the EP, Rise Again: The Lockdown EP, inspired by the COVID-19 pandemic lockdowns.

-In December 2020, he ran for the position for board chair of Cameroon Music Corporation (SONACAM) and lost the elections.